CLI Reference

 Text commands

-haptix type <text>
+haptix tool type <text>

 Type text into the focused input field.
 The keyboard must be visible.

-haptix type "hello world"
+haptix tool type "hello world"

-haptix type "user@example.com"
+haptix tool type "user@example.com"

-haptix clear-text
+haptix tool clear-text

 Clear all text in the focused input field.